-In addition to direct costs, for external proposals, indirect costs are also included in the budget.
-MCRI’s current federally approved indirect cost rates are 50% for organized research and 20% for community service and educational activities.
+In addition to direct costs, indirect costs are also included in the budget for external proposals.
+MCRI’s current federally approved indirect cost rates are 60% for organized research and 20% for community service and educational activities.

 When working with external collaborators, please be aware that many institutions require complete budget information two weeks in advance of the funding agency’s proposal due date or they may not process the budget.

 Written budget justifications are required for all cost categories for which funding is being requested.
 For investigators and other project staff, this includes a description of their role on the project.